audioxide/data/data/posts/20160120-reviews-weezer-the-blue-album.md

 review: >-
   A key part of what makes Weezer’s early albums so enjoyable is the sincerity of the music.
 They avoided the bullshit fallacies that other alt-rock pretenders were so keen to churn out, and did so without even thinking about it.
 Rivers Cuomo was merely an awkward bedroom poet with an ongoing infatuation for metal guitar solos, and these personal traits somehow became key ingredients when creating quirky power pop.

-  His lyrics on *The Blue Album* are honest, funny, and often clumsy, which of course is all part of the classic Weezer charm.
+  His lyrics on the *Blue Album* are honest, funny, and often clumsy, which of course is all part of the classic Weezer charm.
 They wore their influences on their sleeves, yet produced a sound that was fresh and peculiarly original — qualities helped emphatically by the band’s natural humility.
 Weezer were, after all, a group of nerds who enjoyed chugging away at power chords.
-There’s more to it than that of course, and though it took some time, Weezer’s unusual lure successfully captured the spirit of the younger generation of the ‘90s.
+There’s more to it than that of course, and though it took some time, Weezer’s unusual lure successfully captured the spirit of the younger generation of the ’90s.

-  Impressive still, *The Blue Album* continues to carry that same youthful tone today.
+  Impressive still, the *Blue Album* continues to carry that same youthful tone today.
 It’s a rich selection of seriously catchy tunes, with essential highlights in the form of “Buddy Holly” and “Say It Ain’t So”, the latter thriving on a damaged vulnerability that reaches its climax through a guitar solo of Iron Maiden proportions.

-  *The Blue Album* is simple, but immensely enjoyable, and happens to be one of the most iconic albums of the ‘90s.
+  the *Blue Album* is simple, but immensely enjoyable, and happens to be one of the most iconic albums of the ‘90s.
 Weezer were unapologetically weird, yet strangely glamorous, which in itself brought a warming message; they showed us that it was cool to be uncool.

 tracks:
   - Say It Ain’t So